 The bell goes.
 Time up.
 Hastily I throw together an attack plan, holding onto Venice and marching on Vienna.
 I also support Russia's invasion of Berlin.
 Dave acknowledges my assistance with a wink, the silly bugger.
 And I've been in a room with his wife.

 One more acrid coffee and my eyes are propped open.
-My watch says two-thirty.
+My watch says 2:30.
 Russia's onslaught disintegrates as old mates Dave and Bill drink each other to oblivion, leaving Italy wide open.
 The dwarf king curls up for a snooze.
 Outside in wintry conditions, Dave maintains his fire, smoking a joint as he waits for Joy to finish the game and drive him home.

 Meanwhile I push into the Ukraine, but not before Caroline emerges as conqueror of Great Britain and Scandinavia, simultaneously mobilising forces through Africa and into strongholds of the second Reich.
 Not since Bonaparte have the French looked this dangerous.